systemslab/popper-paper/main.md

 Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository frequently with the purpose of catching errors as early as possible.
-An experiment is not absent of this type of issues.
+The experiments associated to an article is not absent of this type of issues.
 If an experiment's findings can be codified in the form of a unit test, this can be verified on every change to the article's repository.

 **Tools and services**: Travis CI is an open-source, hosted, distributed continuous integration service used to build and test